 We don’t often think of cosmetics, such as makeup and shampoo, as sources of exposure to toxic chemicals that may increase the risk of breast cancer and other health problems.
 Studies show that some cosmetic ingredients are toxic.
 For example, some chemicals in cosmetics act like the hormone estrogen in our bodies; most breast tumours depend on estrogen to grow.
 This workshop provides information about the Canadian Environmental Protection Act (CEPA) which regulates the chemicals used in consumer products.
 It also contains practical tools to help you make informed choices about the cosmetics you buy.

-Young Leaders and Environmental Health
+Youth Program: Young Leaders and Environmental Health

 An in-depth presentation on environmental health, with a leadership component to help youth initiate environmental action projects in their own communities.